-- 1. Employees will be granted up to four (4) days off from work with pay, plus an additional day for travel outside the Lower Mainland/Fraser Valley, in the event of death in the immediate family.
-Immediate family is defined as spouse, common law spouse, same sex partner, children, siblings, grandchildren, parents, parents-in-law, brothers and sisters-in-law and grandparents. - 2.
-Pregnancy, parental and family responsibility leaves will all be granted in accordance with the Employment Standards Act. - 3.
-An employee on jury duty shall receive 75% of their regular weekly salary during such periods of service, less the amount of jury fees, which shall be turned over to the Employer. - 4.
-Leave without pay may be granted for personal/compassionate reasons.
-The Employer will attempt to accommodate employee's requests for such leave.
-Such leaves will not be unreasonably withheld.
-The length of such leave will be determined on the basis of individual circumstances. - 5.
-Employees may request in writing time off due to religious holiday.
-The Employer will endeavour to grant such time off.
-Time off for religious holidays is without pay.
+21.01 Employees will be granted up to four (4) days off from work with pay, plus an additional day for travel outside the Lower Mainland/Fraser Valley, in the event of death in the immediate family.
+Immediate family is defined as spouse, common law spouse, same sex partner, children, siblings, grandchildren, parents, parents-in-law, brothers and sisters-in-law and grandparents.

+Pregnancy, Parental and Family Responsibility Leaves

+21.02 Pregnancy, parental and family responsibility leaves will all be granted in accordance with the Employment Standards Act.